Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Methods

 We now define the weight of an edge $(R_m^z, R_n^{z+1})$ using the Intersection over Union (abbr.
 IoU),

 which quantifies the regional overlap.
-Eqs. (\ref{eq::global_opt}-\ref{eq::score}) can be solved by the Hungarian algorithm (Fig.~\ref{fig::xneuroalignment}B2).
+Eq (\ref{eq:global_opt}) and Eq (\ref{eq:score}) can be solved by the Hungarian algorithm (Fig \ref{fig:xneuroalignment}C).
 Note that all $w(R_m^z, R_n^{z+1}) < \tau$ are set to 0, where $\tau = 0.05$ is a predefined IoU threshold.

-The Hungarian algorithm will accidentally merge two neighboring neurons along the $z$ axis.
+The Hungarian algorithm will accidentally merge two neighboring neurons along the $Z$ axis.
 We design a partition method to resolve this problem.
-First, we compute the mean pixel intensity of every neuronal region $R_k$ in a neuron $\mathcal{N}_i$.
-Second, if the distribution of pixel intensity across frames is multi-modal, we will split $\mathcal{N}_i$ at the $z$th frame if the mean pixel intensity of $R_k^z$ is minimal (Fig.~\ref{fig::xneuroalignment}B3).
+First, we compute the mean pixel intensity $I$ of every neuronal region $R_k^z$ in a neuron $\mathcal{N}_i$.
+Second, if the intensity profile $I(z)$ has a local minimum at $z_0$, we will split $\mathcal{N}_i$ at $z_0$th frame (Fig \ref{fig:xneuroalignment}D).

+Our partition algorithm relies on the observation that the displacement of the neuronal region $R_k$ is dominated by worm motion in the $X$-$Y$ plane.
+In our experiments, \textit{C. elegans} was sandwiched between a flat agar pad and a coverslip, thereby restraining head movements in the $Z$ direction.
+Nevertheless, large up and down movements could lead to incorrect partition of a single neuron and unification of multiple neurons.
+One way to amend this problem is to impose an upper and lower bound on the longitudinal neuronal size.
+We notice that there is a strong correlation between the cell nucleus size in the $X$-$Y$ direction and in the $Z$ direction, suggesting that size information can be directly learned from data.